thematinak/objects3d/README.md

 # Objects3d

-is simple project using tkinter and numpy to render 3d objects with canvas
+is simple project using tkinter or pygame and numpy to render 3d objects with canvas

-Project is for learning purposes :).
+Project is for learning purposes.

-install numpy and run main.py
+install numpy and run main.py/main_pygame.py :)